berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 # Rank Ordered Feature Work

+* tabBar:

+  * When child exits should render the next line but only when active.
+  * When tab is selected the children should show.
+This may be a display: none, display:block type scenario so each tab can render all children up front.
+When a tab is active and specifieds a form or a widget then that widget will be rendered into the div created by the parent div.
+Since data could have changed in the display then must re-render child form content at time of display or when tab is activated.
+  *

 * Utility to combine JS files into a single output to allow individual editing but static serving.
 Then break the mforms  into separate widget .js files to make it easier to edit.

 * ProvDemo: **Update CSS to match mockup**.
 Update stylesheets to reflect those provided by MarkBo at least for the dental samples.